 Another example of an experiment involving writing down your goal can benefit your career.
 A Harvard Business Study found that 3% of their MBA graduates who had their goals written down, ended up earning ten times as much as the other 97% put together, just ten years after graduation.
 If this isn’t reason enough to give it a try, I don’t know what is!

-I encourage you to start thinking about your goals, whether it’s a promotion, a larger professional network or even a new job.
-Start your list today:
+Why not take 15 mins out and think about your goals, whether it’s a promotion, a larger professional network or even a new job.
+Start your list today.

-If you’re a professional seeking for new job opportunities, why not get in touch with our friendly team on firstname.lastname@example.org or call on 028 9091 8529
+If you’re a professional seeking new job opportunities, why not get in touch with our friendly team at firstname.lastname@example.org or call on 028 9091 8529